 "But why are you involved?
 I mean, why have human players in the game?"

-"They tried it with just the AIs fighting it out, but it always ended in a tie.
+"Early on, they tried it with just the AIs fighting it out, but it always ended in a tie.
 Once the local systems upgraded, they were evenly matched with Power.
 So they added humans to the game to add a randomizing factor."

 The clouds clear away to reveal the full moon in the night sky.
 A hologram of a giant fishing cork overlays the moon.
 Then a hook with a worm sitting in the crook, wearing glasses and reading a book, floats down toward the giant koi.
 Jules says, "I always thought that's what we might be."